Pluvie/ruby-parallax/README.md

 #   [2] in
 ```

 If you need inter-process communication, this can be done by calling `worker.send` and passing a list of arguments.
 The args are serialized and passed via IO pipe to a `collector` object, which is by default an instance of `Parallax::Collector` class.
 The collector then parses the args and treats them like a method call where the first arg is the name of the method.

+There are a number of predefined methods, build on top of `worker.send` that you can call to do a number of tasks:
-In the example above, the collectors calls the `log` method which prints the second arg.
+* `log`: Used in the example above, the collectors calls the `log` method which prints the message to the stdout.
+* `store`: Saves the argument object into a variable called `workers_data` in the collector.

-The collector object is returned by the `Parallax.execute` method, so if you need to store each worker processed data you can use the `worker.store` method or implement it in your own custom collector.
-For example:
+The collector object is returned by the `Parallax.execute` method, so if you need to access the stored data called with the `worker.store` method you can do:

 ```ruby
 numbers = (0..100).to_a